 Napier The East Coast, New Zealand Travel Guide

 Hastings (approximately 20-minute drive): Napier's twin city, also severely impacted by the 1931 earthquake.
-Hastings rebuilt in the Spanish Mission architectural style, providing a different but equally interesting architectural experience.
+Hastings rebuilt in the Castilian Mission architectural style, providing a different but equally interesting architectural experience.
 Hastings is the agricultural heart of the region, known for its extensive orchards and is home to the popular Hawke's Bay Farmers' Market.

 Parks and Nature Reserves: Cape Kidnappers Gannet Colony: This unique wildlife experience allows close observation of thousands of gannets in their natural breeding ground.
 Pania Reef Marine Reserve: Located off Marine Parade, this reserve shields marine life.
 The National Aquarium presents a glimpse into its underwater world.

-Beaches, Mountains, or Rural Areas: Gwavas Garden & Homestead (near Tikokino): Located about an hour's drive south of Napier in a rural setting, this historic garden is known for its extensive collection of exotic woods and and plants, presenting a beautiful and peaceful escape.
+Beaches, Mountains, or Rural Areas: Gwavas Garden & Homestead (near Tikokino): Found about an hour's drive south of Napier in a rural setting, this historic garden is known for its extensive collection of exotic woods and and plants, presenting a beautiful and peaceful escape.

 Napier is easily integrated into a longer North Island itinerary, with several interesting destinations a few hours' drive away.